 The first thing to do is inventory your current seed collection and discard old seed.

-These are my good seed for the year.
+These are my good seeds for the year.
 They needed to be organized before my next seed swap foray so I know what to look for and what I can share.

 If you are new to the world of seed catalogs, it can be both confusing and overwhelming to sort through them.
 Click here for my advice on how to winnow your sources of seeds down to the best of the best.